thoughtworksarts/thoughtworksarts.github.io/app/_projects/a-fathers-lullaby.markdown

 _A Father's Lullaby_ is a multi-platform, community engaged project highlighting the role of men in raising children and their absence due to racial disparities in the criminal justice system.

 {% include image file='a-fathers-lullaby.jpg'
-   caption='_A Father\'s Lullaby_ on display at the ICA in Boston' %}
+   alt='A wide shot of Rashin\'s installation with twelve men singing lullabies' caption='_A Father\'s Lullaby_ on display at the ICA in Boston' %}

 The project centers on marginalized voices of absent fathers, while inviting all men to participate by singing lullabies and sharing memories of childhood.